How to Feel At Home in Vienna, While Attending German Classes (Part 2)

 When dining out at a classic Austrian restaurant, dare to go off the beaten track of Austrian gastronomy and order the Spinatstrudel or the Mohnnudeln instead of the Wiener Schnitzel.
 Ask the server for more details if you aren’t quite sure or are in between two options.
 If you cannot really understand them (because let’s admit it, some Austrians talk really quickly when they want to) ask them politely to repeat: Können Sie bitte die Zutaten und die Zubereitung des Gerichtes langsam wiederholen?

-For those of you with more than grilled cheese sandwich cooking skills, we would suggest trying out a couple of main-dish Austrian recipes and inviting friends over from the German language institute, on the weekend for a taste test.
+For those of you with more than grilled cheese sandwich cooking skills, we would suggest trying out a couple of main-dish Austrian recipes and inviting friends on the weekend for a taste test.
 These types of get-togethers can easily be organized as Austrian-themed potluck dinners where everyone contributes to the feast with local recipes.

 Discovering the Austrian food culture will enrich your overall experience in the country while showing interest in its lifestyle and practices will grant you more insights than those of a typical passerby.
 Food can be a go-to conversation starter and your commitment and curiosity will surely be appreciated by locals.